ritesh355/Devops-journal/kubernetes_configmaps_secrets.markdown

-# Day 6: Managing Configuration with ConfigMaps and Secrets in Kubernetes
+#  Managing Configuration with ConfigMaps and Secrets in Kubernetes

 ## Introduction